 “EMT operator, what’s your emergency?”
 “My friend has just been struck by a vehicle and is in critical condition.”
 “Is he breathing?”
 “I don't think so!”
 “Stay there; the paramedics are on their way."
 It all started on the night of January 25, 2008, in Beirut, Lebanon.
 My friend and I left the house to go out for dinner and never made it.
 Crossing the street, a black SUV came from what looked like nowhere at high speed, striking my friend and tossing him into the air.
 I felt utterly helpless to help him beyond making the call.
 When we arrived at the emergency room with my gravely wounded and battered friend, the doctor in charge was a maxillofacial surgeon who rushed him into surgery for severe nasal and oral fractures.
 My friend’s recovery appeared no less than miraculous at the time.
 I date my passion for dentistry from this life episode, especially maxillofacial surgery.

-I began my full-time working life as a motor vehicle inspector, a job that required a combination of manual skill and precision.
-Bringing today’s exhaust systems up to standards means working in cramped quarters and small spaces, assembling and manipulating small components.
+I began my full-time working life as a motor vehicle inspector, a job requiring manual skill and precision.
+Bringing today’s exhaust systems to standards means working in cramped quarters and small spaces, assembling and manipulating small components.
 As I reflect on this experience, the complex challenges of the physical work, and the ability to tell when something is wrong or is likely to go wrong, I realize that I acquired an unprecedented amount of valuable lessons that helped me to develop essential qualities and skills that go in hand with competencies necessary for dentistry.
-I was convinced that dentistry was my destiny when I finished shadowing Doctor XXXX in West Roxbury, Massachusetts.
+I was convinced dentistry was my destiny when I finished shadowing Doctor XXXX in West Roxbury, Massachusetts.
 He showed me the importance of communication and accountability.
-I learned the ins and outs of patient intake procedures and the opportunity to observe many different dental procedures, from mouth fillings to full mouth reconstruction.
+I learned the ins and outs of patient intake procedures and had the opportunity to observe many dental procedures, from mouth fillings to full mouth reconstruction.

 About a week into my shadowing, a middle-aged patient came into the office to have a broken tooth restored that had been causing her a good deal of distress.
 The procedure went smoothly.
-Afterward, the patient burst into tears and thanked us repeatedly as she looked into the mirror to see how her smile came back to life.
-It was then that it all came together for me; joy, purpose, and service all intertwined.
+Afterward, the patient burst into tears and thanked us repeatedly as she looked into the mirror to see how her smile had returned to life.
+Then, it all came together for me; joy, purpose, and service all intertwined.